ioannidisa/computer-forensics-project/README.md

 # Functionality
 We have created a Powershell script that can provide various forensic artifacts relating to processes that can be used in a forensic investigation or for finding anomalous activity within a Windows system.
 Our tool creates a .txt report that displays the date, time, computer name, process and service information, as well as a YARA analysis of different directories.

+With this script, the user is able to specify if they want the report to be emailed and also if they want the YARA rules to search a specific directory.

 # Prerequisites
 Powershell must be run as an Admin.